axocomm/lambda.codes/resources/pages/about/experience.md

-A few larger projects include the integration of CasperJS into the VimblyBot infrastructure and the replacement of the existing bot batcher with a new, cleaner scheduler daemon.
+A few larger projects include the integration of CasperJS into the VimblyBot infrastructure and the replacement of the existing bot batcher with a new, more maintainable scheduler daemon.
 Other operational duties and extra projects involved working with MySQL replication, AWS, and Plack.